 The use of RAPID in the ACT

-The ACT no longer requires light vehicles registered in the ACT to have a registration sticker.
+Light vehicles registered in the ACT are no longer required to have a registration sticker.
 Police now monitor registration compliance via RAPID (Recognition and Analysis of Plates Identified).
-This means that it is easier for the police to identify drivers of unregistered vehicles, and can spot offenders while they are driving.
-This has also assists police to recognise vehicles which have had their registration cancelled after the sticker has been placed on the vehicle, which incorrectly identifies the vehicle as being registered.
+This means that it is easier for the police to identify drivers of unregistered vehicles and to spot offenders while they are driving.